simulogics/airlinesim-docs/content/docs/beginners-guide/company-setup/index.md

 ![Enterprise Options](found_enterprise_01.png "Enterprise Options")

 You will also be prompted to enter a code for your company.
 The code must contain two or three letters or digits but shouldn't be a number.
 Since it can't be used by another enterprise, the interface will show a warning if a code is already taken.
+Keep in mind that this code can't be changed later on.

 ## Choosing a Country